darius-ger/Sauna-Controller/README.md

 # Attention it is very dangerous to work with line voltage!
 You should know what you do!
+This is a Fork of kilee's [Sauna-controller](https://github.com/killee/Sauna-controller).
+Check out his great work!

 # Sauna-controller
 Sauna Controller with WT32-ETH01 and [ESPHome](https://esphome.io/) for integration in [Home Assistant](https://www.home-assistant.io/)